Skip to content

 SMS compliance can feel like navigating a minefield, and running afoul of the TCPA could jeopardize your SMS privileges.

-Thankfully, most of the basics are common sense: get explicit consent from contacts, optimize your messages with disclosures, and build a solid opt-out/opt-in process so recipients know what to expect.
-If you’re specifically sending promotional messages, you must use double opt-in to double-check recipient consent.
+Thankfully, most of the basics are common sense: get explicit consent from contacts, optimize your messages with disclosures, and build a solid opt-in/opt-out process so recipients know what to expect.
+If you’re sending promotional messages, use double opt-in to double-check recipient consent.

-Keep in mind SMS compliance changes all the time, so you need to keep an eye out for any major updates.
+Keep in mind that SMS compliance may change at any time, so keep an eye out for major updates.

 Read our guide on SMS compliance and learn best practices to ensure you can keep texting customers without interruption.